biddy1618/newsProject/readme.md

 ## 27-06-2021
 * Function that will flawlessly crawl the website and save to DB is implemented (seemingly)
 * Now need to leave the crawler active over night or day to crawl data for several years.
 Maybe should first test it for one year, we will see.

+## 01-07-2021
+* Still crawling, at the same time thinking on what kind of models I can deploy
+* Also fixed the some bug in `get_url` function